Study in the UK - Across the Pond Canada

 You also have the option of using WhatsApp.
 It is an app which essentially works like texting but is free (on WiFi or within your data allowance), so instead of opening your messages you can text from WhatsApp.
 If you have an iPhone and want to talk to another iPhone user, this is also an option without any fees.
 You can iMessage regularly without any international fees as long as you’re on data or Wifi.

-Calling and Skype
+Calling and Zoom

 Sometimes messaging your loved ones is not enough, and you’ll want to hear their voices and see their faces whilst studying overseas in the UK.
 Pets’ faces, too!
-Video calling like FaceTime (via Apple devices) or Skype are both options that don’t cost anything!
+Video calling like FaceTime (via Apple devices) or Zoom are both options that don’t cost anything!

 Go Tech-Free